-Caribou are often sighted along the Icefields Parkway south of Sunwapta Falls and along the Maligne Road during winter.
-Potential impacts to caribou, a species at risk, will be identified for projects at these locations.
-In the summer, finding caribou is very difficult as most herds retreat to high alpine meadows, far away from the many park visitors.
+Caribou are sometimes sighted along the Icefields Parkway south of Sunwapta Falls and along the Maligne Road during winter.
+Potential impacts to caribou, a species at risk, will be identified for all projects in JNP In the summer, most caribou herds retreat to high alpine meadows, far away from the majority of park visitors.
+Some however, frequent Cavell Meadows, a popular area for tourists.